MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 > [!NOTE]
 > To limit the search to a relative path, you must prefix the script name with
-> the relative folder name.
-This limits the search for commands to files in
+> the `.\` path.
+This limits the search for commands to files in that relative
-> that folder.
-Without this prefix, other PowerShell syntax may conflict and
+> path.
+Without this prefix, other PowerShell syntax may conflict and there are
-> there are few guarantees that the file will be found.
+> few guarantees that the file will be found.

 If you do not specify a path, PowerShell uses the following precedence order when it runs commands: